Find out what an IDE (Integrated Development Environment) is and how this powerful tool can make your computer programming easier.

 General description of an IDE

-An IDE is a software application that provides complete facilities for a programmer to develop software.
-Essentially, an IDE consists of a source editor, compiler and debugger.
+An IDE is a software application that provides a programmer with comprehensive facilities for software development.
+Essentially, an IDE consists of a source editor, a compiler, and a debugger.

 Source text editor

 The source text editor is where the programmer writes the source code for a program.
-It generally includes features such as syntax highlighting, automatic indentation and line numbers to make the code easier to read.
+It usually includes features like syntax highlighting, automatic indentation, and line numbers to make the code easier to read.

 Compiler